GMMan/openreset/README.md

 - 2 times: wrong flash chip; if you are sure your card is genuine, file an issue in this repo
 - 3 times: card is not responding as expected
+- 4 times: there are no patches for this card
+- 5 times: the card checksum differs from what is expected
+- 6 times: the card is not the same as the card being patched when patching was interrupted

+If you get an error while the card is being patched, you can reinsert the same card to resume patching.
+The current card must be completed patching before you can insert a different card.

 There are messages printed to UART if you need more info on troubleshooting.
 I suggest loading the code up in Thonny and checking the shell for the